-Nominating Committees.
-In addition to considering and recommending nominees to the Enova and SDG&E boards, these Committees recommend (1) criteria for board and committee composition and membership and (2) directors' compensation.
-These committees consider any nominees recommended by shareholders by letter to the respective board.
-These committees are composed of the chairman of each entity and at least three directors who are not salaried employees of Enova or SDG&E. In addition, Mr. Baum serves on the Nominating Committee of Enova.
+In addition to considering and recommending nominees to the board, this committee recommends (1) criteria for board and committee composition and membership and (2) directors' compensation.
+This committee considers any nominees recommended by shareholders by letter to the board.
+This committee is composed of the chairman and at least three directors who are not salaried employees of Enova or SDG&E.